l3p-cv/lost/docs/docs/getting_started.md

 navigation bar.
 Now you will see a table with possible pipelines that can be started.

-After selecting a pipeline by a click on a specific row in the table you need to configure it.
+After selecting a pipeline by clicking on a specific row in the table, you need to configure it.
 A visualization of the selected pipeline will be displayed.
-In most cases a **Datasource** is the first element of a pipeline.
+In most cases, a **Datasource** is the first element of a pipeline.
 Click on it and select an available dataset.
 After a click on the **OK** button the pipeline element will turn green to indicate that the configuration was successful.

 The next element you need to look for is an **AnnotationTask**.
 After clicking on it a wizard will pop up and guide you through the configuration of this AnnotationTask.
-In the first step a **name** and **instructions** for the AnnotationTask can be defined.
+In the first step, a **name** and **instructions** for the AnnotationTask can be defined.
 Click on the next button and select a user or group of users that should perform this AnnotationTask.
 Now a **LabelTree** need to be selected by clicking on a